What is the STEM extension?

 - Review the STEM OPT Handout and sample I-983.

-- Submit the required documents listed on the STEM extension application form to CIE either in person or via email.
+- Submit the required documents listed on the STEM extension application form via email to email@example.com or an international student advisor.

-- A new I-20 will be issued to you.
+- A new I-20 will be issued and emailed to you.
+You must sign page 1 of your I-20 when you receive it then copy it for the application.
 You will compile the required list of documents to send to USCIS after receiving your new STEM OPT I-20.

 - Send required documents to USCIS.